codabeatrix/codabeatrix/README.md

 ## Projects
 - **SwiftFulcrum**: A Swift framework that incorporates the Fulcrum protocol, enabling developers to craft applications with advanced Bitcoin Cash features.
 Its type-safe API ensures seamless interactions with Fulcrum servers, catering to both new projects and the enhancement of existing ones.
-- **OpalBase**: An open-source library designed for the Apple ecosystem, facilitating the integration of Bitcoin Cash transactions into Swift applications.
+- **Opal Base**: An open-source library designed for the Apple ecosystem, facilitating the integration of Bitcoin Cash transactions into Swift applications.
 It encapsulates modern Swift paradigms, offering a secure and efficient mechanism for handling BCH transactions and adhering to the BIP-39 standard for mnemonic seed address generation.
 - **Opal Wallet**: More than a cryptocurrency wallet, Opal Wallet is conceived as a beacon of financial independence and effortless transactions.
 It harmonizes the strengths of Bitcoin Cash and Apple's technology to furnish a user experience that is both secure and intuitive.

 ## Contact